DOJ sues Texas over redistricting that will ‘deny Black, Latino voters choice’ - NewsBreak

 The lawsuit notes that the vast majority of Texas’ population growth over the past decade came from Black, Latino and Asian people, but the new maps that state Republicans drew don’t give any of these communities new opportunities to choose their own representatives.

-Instead, the maps pack Black and Latino communities into bizarre-shaped districts — a Dallas-area one is referred to as a “seahorse” shape — while preserving safe seats for white Republicans.‘Operation Steel Curtain’: Shipping containers set up along South Texas border to stop illegal crossings
+Instead, the maps pack Black and Latino communities into bizarre-shaped districts — a Dallas-area one is referred to as a “seahorse” shape — while preserving safe seats for white Republicans.Former Senator Bob Dole dead at 98

 The lawsuit announcement comes just a month after the DOJ filed a separate lawsuit against Texas over the passage of Senate Bill 1, which was signed into law in September.
 It bans 24-hour polling locations, increases identification requirements and implements restrictions on drive-thru voting and voting by mail.